SteveJustin1963/tec-BIT-BANG/README.md

 ## Observe and Question
-ascii and or file transfer useful addition to hex keypad entry. whats the easiest hack to transfer to TEC1? bitbang ! see
+bin/hex/ascii transfer useful in addition to keypad entry. whats the easiest hack to transfer to TEC1? bitbang !

 ## Theory